Discover Feed

 At a glance, these numbers show a clear winner: hints.
 Perhaps unsurprisingly, hints are the bread and butter of the genealogy hobby.
 So what can be said about the usage of the new content features in relation to hints in more detail:

-Here we have what can perhaps be said to be some of the most interesting numbers having to do with these features:
+Here we have what can perhaps be said to be some of the most interesting numbers having to do with these features.

 As a note, Active Discovery Rate is the percentage of subscribers who did at least one of the following actions: accept a hint, found an ancestor or record through search, or messaged another user.
-Percent Engaged Users is

 The analysis and data that follows is best left to a smaller group discussion.